Seiji-Armstrong/seipy/README.md

 from seipy import s3spark_init spark = s3spark_init(cred_fpath)
 ```
-Returns `spark`, a `SparkSession` that makes it possible to interact with s3.
+Returns `spark`, a `SparkSession` that makes it possible to interact with s3 from jupyter notebooks.
 `cred_fpath` is the file path to the aws credentials file containing your keys.